Women for One: What is your personal definition of the authentic self? What tools do you use to move into your authentic self?

 Easier said than done!
 It’s actually the work of a lifetime.
 It’s what the spiritual path is all about.
 It requires help.
 Some of that help takes the form of healing wounds and clearing away misconceptions about who you are: psychotherapy is good for that.
 Other helpful tools are meditation for quieting the mind and taming the ego (that pesky shadow self who wants to control the world and everyone in it.)
 And then the real work begins!
 The daily commitment to being genuine in everything you say or do.
 The courage to be innocent and vulnerable, to express who you are in a world that wants you to conform, to be fearless and loving toward those whose own genuineness is so blocked that they will want to judge yours.
 To know with all your brain cells that the authentic self is indestructible because it is essence and essence is eternal.

 How will you know your authentic self when she arrives to greet you?
-You’ll feel a sense of at-homeness, a lack of pretense, nothing over-produced, a wholeness.
+You’ll feel a sense of at-homeness, a lack of pretence, nothing over-produced, a wholeness.
 You’ll know her as the “genuine article”—like an organic apple or a one-of-a-kind couture dress.
 Unique, different, imperfect, yet exceptional.
 That is your true nature.

 Women for One: What led you to a life of sharing your wisdom?
 How were you inspired to serve others?